-When I was planning the La Plata Spring Event, the 2016 Norfolk Southern steam excursion list came out.
-As I had never ridden behind Norfolk and Western 611, now was the time.
-I contacted my friend David Pressley in North Carolina and told him I would like to ride the Lynchburg and Asheville trips out of Spencer.
+When I was planning the La Plata Spring Event, the 2016 Norfolk Southern steam excursions were announced.
+As I had never ridden behind Norfolk and Western 611, now was the time so I contacted my friend David Pressley in North Carolina and told him I would like to ride the Lynchburg and Asheville trips out of Spencer.
 He agreed we should do this so I joined the North Carolina Transportation Museum and we bought tickets when they went on sale to Museum members.
-We found a motel in Salisbury for us and then Steve Grande bought my Amtrak tickets to get me back to it.
-I then used my Guest Rewards points for a sleeper from Washington, DC to Salisbury and I was all set.
-I would finally live out my dream of riding behind Norfolk and Western 611, not just once, but twice!
+We found a motel in Salisbury, Steve Grande, co-founder of Trainweb, bought my Amtrak tickets from La Plata to Salisbury and I used my Guest Rewards points for a sleeper from Washington, DC to Salisbury.

 In the late 1950s, Norfolk and Western began purchasing first generation diesel locomotives, experimenting with fuel and maintenance cost.
 They leased several sets of EMD E6s, E7s and E8s from the Atlantic Coast Line and Richmond, Fredericksburg and Potomac Railroads.
 The diesels proved to be cheaper in maintenance and fuel cost, but several were required to equal the power of a steam locomotive.
 In 1958 and 1959, the railroad ran several Farewell To Steam excursions, with 611 pulling the last one in October 1959.
 While many of the locomotives went to the scrap lines, 611 was preserved.
 This was in part due to its superb condition after its 1956 derailment and subsequent repair, and also in part to the efforts of photographer O. Winston Link, who offered to purchase 611 himself rather than see it scrapped.